-A man thought that fats would be the best foods to eat, all the time.
-A katori of fat will give much more energy than a katori of carbohydrate rich food, isn't it?
-So, The man ate nothing but food rich in fats - fried food like samosa and poori, malai, rabdi and peda.
+Boojho thought that fats would be the best foods to eat, all the time.
+A katori (bowl) of fat will give much more energy than a katori of carbohydrate rich food, isn't it?
+So, he ate nothing but food rich in fats - fried food like samosa and poori (snacks), malai, rabdi and peda (sweets).